lsprowl/logic-problems/answers/post_office_package_answer.md

 # Post Office Package Answer

-**The weights are 2, 6, 18, and 54 lbs.**
+**The weights are 2, 6, 18, and 54 pounds.**

-Use the table below as a guide.
+Use the table below as a guide with the package weight shown in the `box`.
 For an even pounds weighted package, the left and right side of the balance scale should be equal.
-For odd number weighted packages, the left side should be higher when using the weights associated with a package weighing one pound more and the left side should be lower when using the weights associated with a package weighting one pound fewer.
+For odd pounds weighted packages, the left side should be higher when using the weights associated with a package weighing one pound more and the left side should be lower when using the weights associated with a package weighting one pound fewer.

 | left side |right side|
 |:---------:|:--------:|